openPackageTools/GenIndex/README.md

  ## How to use

   GenIndex can be used by to ways:
   - As a python module by importing to your program.
-Check 👉 [here](./Get-started/As-module.md)
+Check [👉 here](./Get-started/As-module.md)
   - As script By running directly from Terminal.
-Check 👉 [here](./blob/main/Get-started/AS-script.md)
+Check [👉 here](./blob/main/Get-started/AS-script.md)

+## What's Next
+ - Learn how to get started with GenIndex [👉 here](./Get-started/get-started.md)
+ - Learn various options available [⚙ here](./Get-started/detailed-overview.md)

+## Contributions

+  Contributions ❤ to this repo are fully welcomed.
+Contributions can be done in the form of:
+  - Page or item templates
+  - Improvement in GenIndex Working.
+Make it more flexible to accomodate changes.
+  - Suggestions for improvements
+  - If you find this helpful star repo and share with friends

+## Need Help

+ - Mail 💌 at newsandeepat@gmail.com
+ - Open an issue 🐛